tdwsl/sforth_old/readme.txt

 For information on how to use the API, check out the 'examples' folder.

 To compile, all you really need is a C compiler.
 To use the Makefile, you'll need make and binutils (for installing the static library).
+Check the Makefile for more information on compiling.

 This software is licensed under the MIT license.
 For more information, look at 'license.txt'.